fazrinmuh/seblak-data-analysis-with-web-scrapping/README.md

 This repository includes project documentation and the results of market insights and recommendations for local snack (seblak) sales using web scraping techniques on Tokopedia.
-The documentation is in Bahasa Indonesia and may contain specific terms related to the e-commerce industry.

 🚩 Project Name: Monitors product sales and explores market insights of Tokopedia sales using web-scraping techniques.
 🙋🏻‍♂️ Project Owner: Fazrin Muhammad